RubeRad/asprsteach/README.md

 just-right height at which all three faces are right triangles.
 That height is the Focal Length.

+Now that we have the Focal Length, that is the last piece of the puzzle, and we can assemble a mathematical model of the camera that makes projection of 3D ground coordinates into 2D pixels as easy as matrix multiplication.

+But that math is not the story I want to tell here; I want to help give a concrete understanding of Focal Length.

 A shorter Focal Length means the camera has a wide field of view.
 This is also known as *zooming out*.